Burch Smith: Oakland Athletics

 On February 15, 2020, the Giants traded Smith to the Oakland Athletics in exchange for cash considerations.
 This trade was the first swap involving a major league player between the Bay Area rivals since December 4, 1990, when the Athletics acquired Ernest Riles from the Giants for Darren Lewis and minor league starting pitcher Pedro Pena.

 Smith picked up wins in his first two appearances for the Athletics, in which he allowed two hits and a walk in three scoreless innings combined.
 He was credited with his first career save on August 7, 2020, by throwing the last three innings of a 7–2 win over the Houston Astros, during which he allowed only one hit and no runs.
 On August 17, Smith was placed on the 10-day injured list with a forearm strain, two days after surrendering his first runs of the season to his former team, the Giants, on a three-run home run.
 In 6 games for the A's, Smith registered an ERA of 2.25 in 12 innings.

 Smith pitched in 31 games for Oakland in 2021, going 1-1 with a 5.40 ERA and 28 strikeouts.
 On September 14, 2021, the A's designated Smith for assignment.

 On October 12, Smith elected free agency.

 Saitama Seibu Lions

 On January 18, 2022, Smith signed with the Saitama Seibu Lions of Nippon Professional Baseball (NPB).

 Hanwha Eagles

 On December 18, 2022, Smith signed with the Hanwha Eagles of the Korea Baseball Organization.
 He was released on April 19, 2023, after suffering a strain in his throwing shoulder.
 Smith had suffered the injury in his only appearance for Hanwha, a start in which he exited partway through the third inning.
+During his brief tenure with the Eagles, Smith drew criticism in South Korean media following an exchange on social media with a fan, in which he used the phrase "your garbage country".